How-to: Care and Maintenance for Acid Stained Floors

 Furniture: What’s under your chair leg?
 Chair and table legs can scratch decorative concrete flooring over time.
 Placing Teflon pads or sliders under large furniture and table and chair legs and carpet square under reclining chairs will minimize floor damage.
 Avoid using rolling chairs without a plastic mat.

 Cleaning the Floor: No strong chemicals, please!
 Acid stained floors clean easily and rarely need more than a mop and water.
 Do not use harsh household cleansers on the floor.
-While water only is probably all that’s needed day to day, a light solution of an organic degreaser and water will address most deep cleaning needs.
+Some dish washing soaps, like Dawn for example, contain ammonia and cannot be used on waxed floors.
+While water only is probably all that’s needed day to day, a light solution of an organic degreaser or a mild, non-ammonia dish washing soap and water will address most deep cleaning needs.
 Steam floor mops should not be used on floors finished with a floor wax and polish.
 If damage for whatever reason does occur and the wax has turned milky in areas, use our DCI Acrylic Floor Wax Stripper.